yugabyte/yugabyte-db/src/postgres/contrib/pg_cron/src/README.md

 ### Postgres version

-To reduce work for porting pg_cron to Yugabyte on the postgres side, most of the existing pg_cron code and scripts will be reused.
+To reduce work for porting pg_cron to YugabyteDB on the postgres side, most of the existing pg_cron code and scripts will be reused.
 To better understand the changes made, it may help to first understand how the pg_cron extension operated on Postgres.